Explore The Food-System Transition Index 2020 for US Native Land!

 Share this post:

-The NLIS is thrilled to introduce the Food-System Transition Index 2020 for US Native Lands!
+The NLIS is Thrilled to Introduce the 2020 Food System Transition Index for U.S. Native Lands

-A new composite measure that combines 20 indicators to support healthy and sovereign food-systems aggregated for the first time at the reservation level.
+This new composite measure combines 20 indicators to support healthy and sovereign food systems aggregated for the first time at the reservation level.

-What is the Food-System Transition Index for US Native Land?
+What is the Food System Transition Index for U.S. Native Lands?

-The FSTI is a first of a kind tool specifically designed for US native land which compiles key indicators inherent to a healthy food-system from a holistic indigenous approach.
-Here, you will find information connecting different aspects of food sovereignty such as agricultural land use, land sovereignty, health, healthy food access and the climate impact of food production.
+The Food System Transition Index (FSTI) is a first-of-its-kind tool specifically designed for U.S. Native lands.
+The FSTI compiles key indicators inherent to a healthy food system from a holistic indigenous approach.
+Here, you will find information connecting different aspects of food sovereignty, such as agricultural land use, land sovereignty, health, healthy food access, and the climate impact of food production.
 The Index provides a ranking designed to foster local and intertribal collaboration in food-system management and planning.

-The Food-System Transition Index is an aggregate measure from 20 complementary indicators to support sustainable and healthy food-systems on US native lands.
-The Index brings together key dimensions of sovereign sustainable indigenous food-systems identified from native food scholars and practitioners’ definitions.
-It opens new doors for sustainable land planning and food-systems management on native land from a native holistic approach.
+The Food System Transition Index is an aggregate measure from 20 complementary indicators to support sustainable and healthy food-systems on U.S. Native lands.
+The Index brings together key dimensions of sovereign, sustainable, indigenous food-systems identified by Native food scholars and defined by practitioners.
+It opens new doors for sustainable land planning and food-systems management on Native lands, using a holistic Native approach.
 This work was made possible through funding from the Indian Land Tenure Foundation.

 To build the Index, 20 indicators were narrowed down to four distinct subscores: